-A crystalline solid solution of Fe-Ni-Cr is called Fe- γ .
-The Fe- γ phase peak has vanished beyond 30 A/dm2, and an amorphous phase is present.
 The current density also influences the morphologies of these deposited films.
 Network fractures and the characteristic nodular morphology are visible at lower current densities in the deposited films.
+The size and number of these features increase with increasing the deposition current density (see Figure 7).
 The content of Cr in these alloys reduces the quality by forming cracks and generating high internal stresses.
 It can be difficult to prevent or minimize cracking in Fe-Ni-Cr alloy films, which reduces the maximum feasible coating thickness.
 The inclusion of CrH and/or CrH2 in the deposited films, which later disintegrate into metallic Cr and hydrogen gas, causes shrinkage in it.
 This shrinkage contributes to the crack generation in the deposited films [47].
 To overcome these problems, organic additives such as saccharin are introduced in the electrolyte to decrease internal stresses and improve deposit quality.
-However, the addition of organic additives will reduce corrosion resistance because they hinder the creation of a passive oxide layer on the surface [48].
+But, the addition of the organic additives will reduce the corrosion resistance because they hinder the creation of a passive oxide layer on the surface [48].